 When carbohydrate stores were empty in food shortages, the body had to tap into fat reserves as a primary energy source.

 And ultimately, food shortages are nothing more than extended periods of fasting that are involuntarily completed.
 The inability to preserve fresh foods, in turn, represents nothing else than natural intermittent fasting.

 Therefore, both diets aim to lower insulin levels to enable fat burning.

-Accordingly, the keto diet attempts to put the body into ketosis by depriving it of carbohydrates, which can otherwise only be achieved by fasting for 2-5 days (Courchesne-Loyer et al. 201725).
+Accordingly, the keto diet attempts to put the body into ketosis by depriving it of carbohydrates, which can only be achieved by fasting for 2-5 days (Courchesne-Loyer et al. 201725).

 There can be no blanket answer to this question.
 People, their initial situation, and their bodies are individual.

 If people stick to a ketogenic diet and practice 16/8 intermittent fasting, they can lose 3-10 pounds in the first week.

 However, the initial success is the depletion of glycogen stores.
 Therefore, it is logical that you cannot continue to lose weight at the same pace after flushing out the water depots.

 Therefore, you should not immediately despair if the weight loss stagnates after the first pounds have fallen.